Empowering students with language-based learning differences grades 4-12

 Alison Weinberger (Class of 2020) is starting her freshman year virtually at McDaniel College and is ready for her First-Year Seminar on baseball and her College Composition course.

-As you’re finishing college, starting a job, or looking to change careers, start by connecting with others in the Siena community on LinkedIn.
+As you’re finishing college, starting a job, or looking to change careers, start by connecting with others in the Siena community on our new LinkedIn page for alumni.
 Having a strong professional network is incredibly important.
 You never know who a former classmate or teacher will know as you’re on the job market or simply learning about different career paths, so don't hesitate to reach out to them.

 Check back here for more opportunities to share career resources and advice.